TUDelft-DataDrivenControl/WFSim/README.md

 ## Summary:
 WindFarmSimulator (WFSim) is a medium-fidelity, control-oriented wind farm model based on the two-dimensional Navier-Stokes equations.
 It is currently actively developed at the Delft University of Technology by Sjoerd Boersma and Bart Doekemeijer.
-The most recent publication on WFSim can be found online: https://www.wind-energ-sci.net/3/75/2018/ and applications can be found online: https://www.wind-energ-sci.net/3/749/2018/ https://www.sciencedirect.com/science/article/abs/pii/S0967066118306920 The two programmed controller are
+The most recent publication on WFSim can be found online: https://www.wind-energ-sci.net/3/75/2018/ and two applications can be found online: https://www.wind-energ-sci.net/3/749/2018/ https://www.sciencedirect.com/science/article/abs/pii/S0967066118306920 The two programmed controller are